codio/knowledge/source/instructors/setupcourses/computedvm.rst

 - Save the changes.

-- Return to the assignment in **Edit Assignments** and publish the assignment either from the publish button that shows or from **Education>Publish Assignment** to make the assignment accessible to your students in the course.
+- Return to the assignment in **Edit Assignments** and publish the assignment either from the publish button that shows or from **Education>Publish Assignment** to make the assignment accessible to your students.

+..
+Note::  Publishing the actual assignment in the usual manner is recommended to be done as the last step to avoid students starting the assignments before the required VM Stack is saved to the course.

 Updating the VM Stack after students have started the assignment(s)
 *******************************************************************